 In addition to governmental services, Yorkville is the location of the new Rush-Copley Medical Center along Illinois Route 34 (Veterans Parkway), which provides a range of medical services from emergency medicine to oncology, OBGYN, and occupational services.
 A campus of Morris Hospital and Medical Center is located at the intersection of Illinois Routes 47 and 71, offering services in primary and immediate care, diagnostic services, occupational medicine and physical therapy.
 Medical services are also provided by a number of smaller medical facilities and professional offices throughout Yorkville.
 Other nearby hospitals and medical facilities are located in Oswego, Aurora, Naperville, Plano, and Sandwich.
-Apart from medical services, Yorkville has 11 churches ranging dominations from Roman Catholic and Congregational to Baptist and Evangelical.
+Apart from medical services, Yorkville has 11 churches including Roman Catholic, Congregational, Baptist and Evangelical denominations.